Saturday, September 28, 2024

 While the 87th Precinct police procedural series was built on an entire squad of detectives working together as the main protagonist, this was not how it really worked in its 50-year run.
 Ed McBain couldn’t help but make his alter ego, Steve Carella, the star of the series.
 Most times, if they were lucky, the other plainclothes officers got to ride shotgun.

 This time, McBain deliberately takes Carella out of the loop, missing and presumed dead.
-The rest of the team must figure out what he knew back in Chapter 3, and save their comrade by solving a murder.
+The rest of the team must figure out what he figured out back in Chapter 3, and save their comrade by solving a murder.

 However bendy its approach, Doll is a fine example of the classic 87th Precinct formula, a dark and compelling crime, detailed characterizations, clear insights into the processes of a criminal investigation, and a storyline that never slackens.
 It doesn’t always make sense, but the pages fly by too fast to notice.